Rumble vs. YouTube: A Data-Driven Comparison of Engagement and Monetization

 Chris Pavlovski, Rumble CEO

-Chris Pavlovski’s Statement on Rumble’s Mission and Growth: Rumble’s CEO Chris Pavlovski has reaffirmed the platform’s free-speech mission and highlighted its rapid growth.
-In a Q3 2024 earnings release, he stated, “It has been two years since we made our public debut… The American people have spoken.
+Chris Pavlovski's Statement on Rumble's Mission and Growth: Rumble's CEO has been pretty vocal about where the platform stands.
+In a Q3 2024 earnings release, he said, "It has been two years since we made our public debut...
+The American people have spoken.

 Cancel culture is dead.
 Free speech is now mainstream, and Rumble is in the driver's seat with the best lineup of independent creators with the best economics."